tsamardzic/lsampling/README.md

 ### Overview

 - General sampling refresh
-- Linguistics vs. NLP
+- The purpose of sampling in linguistics and NLP
 - Describing languages for stratified sampling
 - Describing texts (data) for stratified sampling
-- MorphDiv project: sampling texts for the WALS 100LC
+- MorphDiv project: sampling texts for 100 languages (WALS 100LC)
 - How-to

 ---